What Should An Employment Contract Under Dutch Law Include?

 Health and safety policies form another essential element of protecting workers' rights.

 The employer must ensure the health and safety of their employees in accordance with Dutch law.
-To that end, they should incorporate a comprehensive set of policies into the employment contract or an Employee Handbook:
+To that end, they should incorporate a full set of policies into the employment contract or an Employee Handbook:

 These policies should be regularly reviewed and updated as necessary to ensure compliance with relevant laws, regulations, and standards applicable in the Netherlands.
 Additionally, employers should provide appropriate training and resources to enable staff members to understand their individual rights and responsibilities under these policies.